scala/docs.scala-lang/_overviews/toolkit/upickle-serialize.md

 You could not output a Map with key `name` pointing to `String`, and  key `pets` pointing to `List[String]`.
 To do that, we need to define our own data type.

-## Writing your own data types to JSON
+## Serializing an custom object to JSON
 In Scala, you can use a `case class` to define your own data type.
 For example, if you wanted to represent a Person with names of its pets, you could do it as follows:
 ```scala
 case class PetOwner(name: String, pets: List[String])